NBKRedSpy/CardSurvival-Localization/README.md

 To translate a mod based on CSTI-ModLoader to English, the process is as follows:

 * In a command prompt, run the tool, passing the target mod's folder as the first parameter.
-	* Example:  `CardSurvival-Localization.exe "E:\Mods\Apocalypse-43-1-392-1680010396\DisasterBeacons"`
+	* Example:  ```CardSurvival-Localization.exe "E:\Mods\Apocalypse-43-1-392-1680010396\DisasterBeacons"```
 	* The app will create a SimpEn.psv file in mod's Localization folder.
 If there are errors, there will also be a file named SimpEn_Errors.txt.
-* Translate the SimpEnv.psv output file manually or with a translator such as translate.google.com or DeepL.com.
-	* Put the text translated from the third column into the second column.
+* Translate the text in the third column of the SimpEnv.psv and place the result in the second column.
+	* translate.google.com and DeepL.com are great sites to handle text translation.
 * Fix any errors listed in the SimpEn_Errors.txt file.
 * Convert the pipe delimited text to a comma delimited file ./Localization/SimpEn.csv.
 	* Google Sheets: Download as .csv as SimpEn.csv
-	* Manually:  Rename to SimpEn.csv and replace all '|' characters to ','
+	* Manually:  Any lines that have a double quote or a comma, wrap the text in double quotes and change the double quotes to two sets of double quotes.
+Then change all '|' characters to ',' characters.
+		* Example:  ```SomeKey|Foo "bars", fizz|Chinese Translation``` should be changed to ```SomeKey,"Foo ""bars"", fizz",Chinese Translation```
 * Delete the SimpEn.psv and SimpEn_Errors.txt files.

 Note that this program will often need to change the mod's json files, so the entire mod folder will need to be distributed.